britneyc-clark/britneyc-clark/README.md

 # Hi, I'm Britney 👋

 I'm an accounting professional and CPA candidate with hands-on experience in data analytics, internal audit, and financial compliance.
-My background spans cost basis operations, AML/CDD audit support, and tax accounting — and I'm actively building my Python skills to deepen my analytics toolkit.
+My background spans cost basis operations, AML/CDD audit support, and tax accounting — and I'm actively building my Python and SQL skills to deepen my analytics toolkit.

+---

+## 📚 Currently Learning

+- **Python** — building toward data analysis and audit automation
+- **SQL** — deepening query writing for analytics use cases (Snowflake, relational databases)
+- **Automation** — repeatable workflows and scripting for audit efficiency
+- **AI tools** — using Claude and other tools to accelerate learning, get feedback on my code, and explore concepts across Python, SQL, and automation

 ---